Handcrafted Beeswax Candles

 💚Want aromatherapy and candle ambiance?
 Simply diffuse your favorite blend and light a beeswax candle!
 This uses much less essential oil and provides a beautiful combined aroma.

-For the amount of wax in this recipe, you will need to use (at least) 10 to 15 ml of essential oil—that’s about 200 to 300 drops of essential oil.
+For the amount of wax in this recipe, you will need to use (at least) 100 to 120 drops of essential oil (25-30 drops per cup of candle base).

 Suggested Essential Oils